jkirk/jkirk.github.io/content/posts/20230927-debian-netinst-installation-journal.md

 ```

 * Partition disk: selected rootfs and home
 * Finished partitioning and wrote changes to disk

-  Swap was recommended (I will create 32GB swap LV later)
+  Swap was recommended (I will create a 32GB swap LV later)

 After that the base installation was performed.